About

 Rose DeMaris

-Rose DeMaris is a poet and teacher.
-Her poetry appears in New England Review, Narrative, Los Angeles Review of Books Quarterly, Fence, Image, Prairie Schooner, Alaska Quarterly Review, on poets.org, and elsewhere.
-She has received Orison Books’ Best Spiritual Literature Award in Poetry and the Patricia Dobler Poetry Award, and was a finalist for the Beullah Rose Poetry Prize.
-Her translations of poems by Palestinian Lebanese writer May Ziadeh were spotlit by the Academy of American Poets.
-She also writes prose.
+Rose is a poet and teacher.
+Her poetry appears in New England Review, Narrative, Fence, Prairie Schooner, LARB Quarterly, Alaska Quarterly Review, on poets.org, and elsewhere.
+Nominated for Best New Poets and Best of the Net, she has received an Orison Books’ Best Spiritual Literature in Poetry Award and a Patricia Dobler Poetry Award, and she was a finalist for the Beullah Rose Poetry Prize.
+Her translations of poems by Lebanese Palestinian writer May Ziadeh have been spotlit by the Academy of American Poets.

-Born in Southern California and raised there by her mother and grandmother, she is a first-generation college graduate who studied Literature and went on to earn advanced degrees in English and Native American Studies.
-She holds an MFA in Poetry from Columbia University, where she was a Creative Writing Teaching Fellow.
-She has worked as a baker, florist, metalsmith, fence mender, secretary, bookseller, seamstress, and more.
+Born and raised in Southern California, she was a first-generation college graduate who studied Literature, then earned advanced degrees in English and Native American Studies.
+She holds an MFA in Poetry from Columbia University, where she was a Teaching Fellow.
+She has worked as a baker, florist, metalsmith, fence builder, secretary, bookseller, copywriter, seamstress, and more.

 She lives in Montana.